-What makes a window energy efficient may not always be the best fit for your home or lifestyle needs, so understanding all the components of an energy efficient window can go a long way toward helping you choose the right eco-friendly windows for your family.
+What makes a window energy efficient may not always be the best fit for your home or lifestyle needs, so understanding all the components of an energy-efficient window can go a long way toward helping you choose the right eco-friendly windows for your family.

 What Makes a Window Energy Efficient?

-Every piece of a window’s construction - the frame, glass, and intra-pane components - all contribute to the level of energy efficiency that window may have or lack.
-Thankfully, there are guidelines for each of these, and a few organizations out there who have done the nitty gritty work of evaluating these components for you, giving you a handy rating to refer to when you’re shopping around.
+Every piece of a window’s construction - the frame, glass, and intra-pane components - all contribute to the level of energy efficiency that the window may have or lack.
+Thankfully, there are guidelines for each of these, and a few organizations out there who have done the nitty-gritty work of evaluating these components for you, giving you a handy rating to refer to when you’re shopping around.

 The quality of the material used to create your window is key.
 Wood and vinyl windows can be incredibly energy efficient when the quality of craftsmanship is as high as you can expect from Pella.
 In fact, the Pella Lifestyle Series is the #1 performing wood window and patio door for the combination of energy, sound, and value.*

 A multi-pane window offers another level of efficiency with the ability to include insulating gases.
 Argon is the preferred choice for the best level of insulation and has the biggest impact on a window’s efficiency.